MhamadBelal/Reading-Notes/README.md

 **platforms for management**: `Trello, Discord, Slack.`

-And we have made the final project successfully. :shipit: here is the link for the [Final Project](https://aesthetic-phoenix-14d146.netlify.app/)
+And we have made the final project successfully. :shipit:<br>
+here is the link for the [Final Project](https://aesthetic-phoenix-14d146.netlify.app/)